barliant/teatroespanol/README.md

 # teatroespanol: Spanish Golden Age Drama Analysis

 This repository contains experimental, derivative data from some initial analyses into the network structure of Spanish Golden Age drama.
+Specifically, some data about 10 plays by Tirso de Molina and 10 plays by Calderón de la Barca.

 * "myzf" = Data abstracted from the full plays as data about each speech, in the form of a csv file
 * "matrices" = Further abstraction as an adjacency matrix (speaker x speaker) as a csv file